timpdotd/BDAPPV-SemanticSegmentation/README.md

-# Semantic segmentation of solar panels using Google Earth images
+# Semantic Segmentation of Solar Panels from Google Earth Imagery Using U-Net

 ## Description